Lectures on Gauge theories and Many-Body systems: Gauge theory counterpart

 \subsection{Calogero--Moser--Sutherland system}

 Analogously to the previous case we need to find a nice representative in every orbit of $\mathcal{G}$.
 Every $u(N)$-connection $A_x$ on $S^1$ defines a parallel transport along the circle the monodromy matrix $M \in U(N)$.
-Gauge invariant eigenvalues $e^{2 \pi \sqrt{-1} x_1} , ..., e^{2 \pi \sqrt{-1} x_N } $ of $M$ provide natural set $(x_1, ..., x_N)$ of functions on $\mathcal{P}_{\infty}$ well defined on $\mathcal{P}_{\infty} /\mkern-5mu/ \mathcal{G}$ up to permutations and shifts:
+Gauge invariant eigenvalues $e^{2 \pi {\ii} x_1} , ..., e^{2 \pi {\ii} x_N } $ of $M$ provide natural set $(x_1, ..., x_N)$ of functions on $\mathcal{P}_{\infty}$ well defined on $\mathcal{P}_{\infty} /\mkern-5mu/ \mathcal{G}$ up to permutations and shifts:

 \begin{rem}\normalfont Note that such transformations form an affine Weyl group $S_N \ltimes \mathbb{Z}^{N}$ of $\widehat{u(N)}$.
-This is the analogue of the Weyl group $S_N$ of $u(N)$ acting by permutations on eigenvalues of $X$ in the finite dimensional case. \end{rem}
+This is the analogue of the Weyl group $S_N$ of $u(N)$ acting by permutations on eigenvalues of $X$ in the finite-dimensional case. \end{rem}

-Using the Floquet-Lyapunov theory (\cite{Fl}, \cite{Lyap})one can prove that every $A_x$ can be gauged to the constant matrix of the form $A_x = \mathrm{diag}(x_1, ..., x_N )$.
+Using the Floquet--Lyapunov theory (\cite{Fl}, \cite{Lyap}) one can prove that every $A_x$ can be gauged to the constant matrix of the form $A_x = \mathrm{diag}(x_1, ..., x_N )$.
 The remaining symmetry is

-As before we use it to make $z_i \in \mathbb{R}_{+}$. \begin{rem}\normalfont Note that if $z_i$ were functions of $x$, the reduced phase space $\mathcal{P}_{S}$ would be infinite dimensional (since the remaining gauge symmetry $U(1)^{\times N}$ has finite dimension).
-That is why in our generalization we left $z_i$ as constants rather then making them fields. \end{rem}
+As before we use it to make $z_i \in \mathbb{R}_{+}$. \begin{rem}\normalfont Note that if $z_i$ were functions of $x$, the reduced phase space $\mathcal{P}_{S}$ would be infinite-dimensional (since the remaining gauge symmetry $U(1)^{\times N}$ has finite dimension).
+That is why in our generalization we left $z_i$ as constants rather than making them fields. \end{rem}

 Let $p_i$ be diagonal entries of $E(x = 0)$.

 \begin{exer}\normalfont The solution of $\mu_{\infty} = 0$ in the chosen gauge is given by

 \end{exer} It follows that the functions $(x_i, p_i)$ provide the coordinate system on the chosen leaf in $\mu_{\infty}^{-1}(0)^{ss}$. \begin{exer}\normalfont Show that